DEGAorg/injective-contracts/deploy/README.md

 `"collectionImageURL": "https://storage.googleapis.com/dega-banner/banner.png",` - An image for the collection stored and queryable in the smart contract.

+`"collectionExternalLinkURL": "https://realms.degaplatform.com/",` - An external link for the collection stored and queryable in the smart contract.

+`"collectionExplicitContent": null,` (Optional) - Whether the collection contains explicit content.
+Stored and queryable in the smart contract.

+`"collectionStartTradingTime": null,` (Optional) - A holdover from the Stargaze CW721 contract, does not work outside the stargaze chain but could be implemented.

+`"collectionSecondaryRoyaltyPaymentAddress": "inj1dy6zq408day25hvfrjkhsrd7hn6ku38x2f8dm6",` - The injective address of the secondary royalty payment address for the collection.

+`"collectionSecondaryRoyaltyShare": "0.05",` - The secondary market royalty share to use across the collection. .05 = 5%

 `"cw721ContractLabel": "DEGA Collection - Test Collection",` - A label for the instantiated collection smart contract.
 This shows up at the top of the page in the finder when you browse to the collection contract's address as the name of the contract.

+`"cw721ContractMigratable": false,` - Whether the CW721 contract should be migratable.
+If set to true, the **cw721MigrateAdmin** property below **must** be specified.

+`"cw721MigrateAdmin": null or "inj1dy6zq408day25hvfrjkhsrd7hn6ku38x2f8dm6",` (Optional) - The injective address of the **root** admin to give permission to migrate the code ID of the CW721 contract being instantiated.

 `"minterSignerPubKeyBase64": "A9tu/MCgtgLwbz+UcyIc/kPB38+6k3BP895SShKV6eRR",` - The compressed ECDSA public "Verification"
 key for the mint transaction signer.
 Stored in the minter contract to verify mint signatures.
 This is the binary